Samruddhi1304/ecommerce-chatbot/README.md

 Enable Authentication (Email/Password provider).

-Generate a Service Account Key (JSON file) and place it in the backend directory as serviceAccountKey.json.
+Generate a Service Account Key (JSON file) and place it in the backend directory, naming it serviceAccountKey.json.

-Obtain your Firebase project's Web App Configuration for the frontend.
+Obtain your Firebase project's Web App Configuration (API Key, Auth Domain, Project ID, etc.) for the frontend.

 Project Structure
 ```